-“We are visual creatures,” E. Clea Warburton, a cognitive neuroscientist at the University of Bristol, told Science Friday.
+“We are visual creatures," E. Clea Warburton, a cognitive neuroscientist at the University of Bristol, told Science Friday in 2013.
 “Our brain has got more cortex devoted to processing visual information compared to that from our other senses.
-We are programmed to be encoding and retrieving visual information much more so than auditory information.”
+We are programmed to be encoding and retrieving visual information much more so than auditory information."

 It's not to say you can't be great at remember names, however, that takes a bit more effort.
 I'm sorry to say, if you want to meet people and take names, you'll have to treat it like you would any skill and practice.

 Names take a little brain-hacking to commit to memory, and there are a few examples of people who seemed to have figured out the formula, like hotel concierge Indira Pun.

 She says the brain is a muscle, and like any muscle, you need to train and find a technique that pushes it.
 Her technique:

 1. Association: she says she often will take a picture of a person in her mind, taking note of a unique trait, and “[registering] that uniqueness with their name."